 In addition, a few kilometers from Ravenna, the Adriatic Sea and the National Park of the Po River Delta, make the area a perfect destination for relaxation, fun and a perfect place for hiking in nature.

 The tour of the old town can be half day (2.30 hours) or full day (2.30+2.30 hours).
-The monuments that normally fit into half a day are: Basilica of San Vitale (entrance fee), Mausoleum of Galla Placidia (entrance fee), Piazza del Popolo, St. Francis' crypt, the tomb of Dante Alighieri, Basilica of Sant'Appollinare Nuovo (entrance fees).
-In a full day tour you can add the Baptisteries (Neonian Baptistry and Arian Baptistry), the Archiepiscopal Museum (with the Chapel of Sant'Andrea and the Chair of Ivory).
+The monuments that normally fit into half a day are: Basilica of San Vitale (entrance fee), Mausoleum of Galla Placidia (entrance fee), Piazza del Popolo, St. Francis' crypt, the tomb of Dante Alighieri, Basilica of Sant'Appollinare Nuovo (entrance fee).
+In a full day tour you can add the Baptisteries (Neonian Baptistry and Arian Baptistry - entrance fees), the Archiepiscopal Museum (with the Chapel of Sant'Andrea and the Chair of Ivory - entrance fees).

 Or, if you prefer to leave the old town, you can reach the Basilica of Sant'Appollinare in Classe (entrance fee) at about 15 minute drive from Ravenna.

-To access the UNESCO monuments of the historical centre of Ravenna, you buy an approximately 12.00 Euros per person single ticket.
+To access the UNESCO monuments of the historical centre of Ravenna, you buy a single ticket.